-Avoid dips and surges in the power supply
+Avoid dips and surges in the power supply.

 Heavy-duty UPS are designed to maintain the health of the appliances by protecting them against oddities like surges and dips in power supply from the main.
-Using technologies like “Soft Start System” and the “Automatic Voltage Regulation” prevents sudden inrush of current to the electrical appliances.
+Using technologies like the “Soft Start System” and the “Automatic Voltage Regulation” prevents sudden inrush of current to the electrical appliances.
 The gradual voltage supply to the sensitive devices prevents jerk voltage or spikes.
-Moreover, the switching time is so swift that the appliances won’t stop operating during power stoppage.
+Moreover, the switching time is so swift that the appliances won’t stop operating during a power stoppage.